awsdocs/application-auto-scaling-user-guide/doc_source/scheduled-scaling-additional-cli-commands.md

 }
 ```

-## Describing one or more scheduled actions for a scalable target<a name="describe-scheduled-actions-scalable-target"></a>
+## Describe one or more scheduled actions for a scalable target<a name="describe-scheduled-actions-scalable-target"></a>

 To retrieve information about the scheduled actions for a specified scalable target, add the `--resource-id` option when describing scheduled actions using the [describe\-scheduled\-actions](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scheduled-actions.html) command\.